WICG/trust-token-api/README.md

 ### Request mechanism not based on `fetch()`

 A possible enhancement would be to allow for sending Signed Redemption Records (and signing requests using the trust keypair) for requests sent outside of `fetch()`, e.g. on top-level and iframe navigation requests.
-This would allow for the use of the API by entities that aren't running Javascript directly on the page, or that want some level of trust before returning a main response.
+This would allow for the use of the API by entities that aren't running JavaScript directly on the page, or that want some level of trust before returning a main response.

 ### Optimizing redemption RTT